 Memory making Family Christmas Traditions to start this year

-The Holiday season is here and shopping guides start showing up everywhere, we start thinking about the perfect gifts and looking up for the best deals, basically getting drawn into the materialistic side of Christmas.
+The Holiday season is here, and shopping guides start showing up everywhere.
+We start thinking about the perfect gifts and looking for the best deals, basically getting drawn into the materialistic side of Christmas.

 The truth is, the best gifts you can give your kids are the memories you have created together and the time you spend as a family.

-In some years they will probably forget about that trendy fidget spinner you got them, but will for sure remember the fun time you spent baking cookies on Christmas Eve.
+In some years, they will probably forget about that trendy toy you got them, but will for sure remember the fun time you spent baking cookies on Christmas Eve.